Polf/Engie-PowerPlant/README.md

 My implementation of : [powerplant-coding-challenge](https://github.com/gem-spaas/powerplant-coding-challenge)

-The application I have develop is based on the .NET Core 5.0  ,  a full Web APi ( Restfull )
+The application I have developped is based on the .NET Core 5.0  ,  a full Web API ( Restfull )

-A ligtweigth applicartion that we deploy in the cloud ( app services or  a aks )
+A lightweight application that we can deploy in the cloud ( Azure app services or  AZure kubernetes services)

 # Run and Install the application
-The easiest way is to install Visual studio community edition and the just run the app
+The easiest way is to install Visual studio community edition and just run the app.

 ## Single Host
 ### Depedencies
- We need the follolwing package :
+ We need the follolwing packages :
   - A Windows , Mac or Linux machine
   - dotnet core sdk and runtime , version 5.0  ( Cf : [Donwload .Net core runtime](https://dotnet.microsoft.com/download) )
-  - basic knowledge on command line with the dotnet CLI
+  - basic knowledge of the  command line with the dotnet CLI

 ### Command